Pardhasardhiraob29/hello-world/README.md

 # hello-world
 -This is my first repository that i m creating on GitHub.
--Exploring Git and GitHub, learning from thedocumentation
+-Exploring Git and GitHub
+-learning from thedocumentation